tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

   - Unlike stocks, houses are likely to be held by the same person for many years, vs a high churn rate in stocks.
   - You never get scared out of your house just because of price falls.
   - People spend months choosing a house, asking the right questions, but pick stocks in a few minutes.
+-
 - **Do I Need the Money?**
   - Set aside cash for 2-3 years, as per your family budget.
+  - the money you want to invest in stocks should be truly surplus.
+For instance, if you're going to have to pay for a child's college education in 2 or 3 years, don't put that money into stocks.
+-
 - **Do I Have the Personal Qualities?**
   - Patience
   - Self reliance